Fontana Dam, North Carolina: Incorporation

 Fontana Dam incorporated as a Town in June 2011.

 Demographics

+2020 census

+At the 2020 census, there were 13 people and 4 households residing in the town.
+The population density was 20.97 PD/sqmi.
+There were 70 housing units at an average density of 112.90 /sqmi.
+The racial composition of the city was: 84.62% White, 0.077% Hispanic or Latino American, and 0.077% Native American.

 Economy

 The town's main employer is the Fontana Village Resort, which serves 100,000 visitors annually.
 Fontana Dam has a post office with ZIP code 28733.
 In addition to residents and resort guests, the post office also serves hikers on the Appalachian Trail, which crosses the Fontana Dam; it is the first post office on the trail north of its southern end in Georgia.
 The Fontana Dam post office was one of several scheduled to be closed in 2011, though the closings have since been postponed.